-Graduate and Post-Baccalaureate Studies supports graduate and post-baccalaureate students in all aspects of their experience at Agnes Scott.
+Graduate Studies supports graduate and post-baccalaureate students in all aspects of their experience at Agnes Scott.
 The Office of Graduate Advising is a resource for students, staff, and faculty regarding academic standards, policies, and special curricular opportunities for graduate and post-baccalaureate students.
 Programs and events to enhance learning, promote wellness and community engagement, and support students' professional development are offered throughout the academic year.
-The office also facilitates graduate and post-baccalaureate student orientations, which are held three times per year.
+The office also facilitates graduate and post-baccalaureate student orientations, which are held twice annually.

 The Office of Graduate Advising is led by the senior director for graduate studies, and reports to the associate vice president and dean for graduate studies.
-The Office is responsible for ensuring all academic standards and policies are followed.
+The office is responsible for ensuring students have the resources they need to succeed in their programs of study.
+The office also assumes responsibility to ensure all academic standards and policies are followed.
 All forms related to a student's academic program or to the student's status at the college are available electronically.
-The office maintains the official records of graduate and post-baccalaureate students, from application to program completion.
+The office maintains the official records of graduate and post-baccalaureate students, from enrollment to program completion.